Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_snowflake/getting_started_with_snowflake.md

 ### Use a Join Operation to Correlate Against Data Sets

+We will now join the JSON SEC filings data to our `CYBERSYN_COMPANY_DATA.CYBERSYN.COMPANY_METDATA` and `CYBERSYN.STOCK_PRICE_TIMESERIES` to answer our original question of .

-We will now join the JSON weather data to our `CITIBIKE.PUBLIC.TRIPS` data to answer our original question of how weather impacts the number of rides.
+weather data to our `CITIBIKE.PUBLIC.TRIPS` data to answer our original question of how weather impacts the number of rides.

 Run the query below to join `WEATHER` to `TRIPS` and count the number of trips associated with certain weather conditions: